 (PhD, Duke University, 2004; MSc, Université de Montréal, 2000).

-She is a Professor at McGill University, where she holds the Canada Research Chair in Policies and Health Inequalities and is jointly appointed across the faculties of Arts (Sociology) and Medicine (Epidemiology).
-She is the founding Director of the McGill Observatory on Health and Social Services Reforms and of the Consortium on Analytics for Data-Driven Decision making (CAnD3).
+I am a Professor at McGill University, where I hold the Canada Research Chair in Policies and Health Inequalities and am jointly appointed across the faculties of Arts (Sociology) and Medicine (Epidemiology).
+I am the founding Director of the McGill Observatory on Health and Social Services Reforms and of the Consortium on Analytics for Data-Driven Decision making (CAnD3).

-Her research examines the contribution of policies to social inequalities in health over the life course.
+My research examines the contribution of policies to social inequalities in health over the life course.
 It appeared in journals such as The Lancet, the International Journal of Epidemiology, and Social Science & Medicine and was recognized through several international professional associations’ awards, including from the American Sociological Association, the Population Association of America, and the American Public Health Association, as well as from the Fulbright Canada Foundation.

-Committed to furthering public understanding of science, she is frequently sought by the media such as National Public Radio, the New York Times, and Business Week.
-In 2014, she was elected President of the International Sociological Association Research Committee on the Sociology of Health in recognition of her leadership in the field.
+I am committed to furthering public understanding of science, and I am frequently sought by the media such as National Public Radio, the New York Times, and Business Week.
+I am a Past-President of the International Sociological Association Research Committee on the Sociology of Health and Vice-President of the Canadian Population Society.

-She has served on several scientific advisory councils, including of Statistics Canada, and currently serves on the Governing Council (Board of Directors) of the Canadian Institutes of Health Research as Chair of the Standing Committee on Finance and a member of the Executive Committee.
+I have served on several scientific advisory councils, including of Statistics Canada, and currently serve on the Governing Council (Board of Directors) of the Canadian Institutes of Health Research as Chair of the Standing Committee on Finance and a member of the Executive Committee.